Biden signs massive climate and health care legislation

 With Biden’s approval rating lagging, Democrats are hoping that the string of successes will jump-start their chances of maintaining control in Washington in the November midterms.
 The 79-year-old president aims to restore his own standing with voters as he contemplates a reelection bid.

-The White House announced Monday it was going to deploy Biden and members of his Cabinet on a “Building a Better America Tour” to promote the recent victories.
+The White House announced Monday that it was going to deploy Biden and members of his Cabinet on a “Building a Better America Tour” to promote the recent victories.
 One of Biden’s trips will be to Ohio, where he’ll view the groundbreaking of a semiconductor plant that will benefit from the recent law to bolster production of such computer chips.
-He will also stop in Pennsylvania to promote his administration’s plan for safer communities, a visit that had been planned the same day he tested positive for the coronavirus last month.
+He will also stop in Pennsylvania to promote his administration’s plan for safer communities, a visit that had been planned the same day he tested positive for COVID-19 last month.

-“In the coming weeks, the President will host a Cabinet meeting focused on implementing the Inflation Reduction Act, will travel across the country to highlight how the bill will help the American people, and will host an event to celebrate the enactment of the bill at the White House on September 6th,” the White House said in a statement.
+Biden also plans to hold a Cabinet meeting to discuss how to implement the new climate and health care law.

 Republicans say the legislation’s new business taxes will increase prices, worsening the nation’s bout with its highest inflation since 1981.
 Though Democrats have labeled the measure the Inflation Reduction Act, nonpartisan analysts say it will have a barely perceptible impact on prices.